muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NADHRAH UMAIRAH BINTI FAHMI/README.md

 <img width="940" height="350" alt="image" src="https://github.com/user-attachments/assets/df5d38f2-7094-48e1-9f8e-ce667bb9214e" />
 </p>

-The test scenario began with a gradual warm-up of 50 virtual users, followed by a rapid spike to 1,000 users within 10 seconds, sustained for 30 seconds, and then reduced to zero during the recovery phase.
-The resulting graph shows that the number of active virtual users increased sharply and maintained stability at 1,000 before decreasing, while the request rate peaked at approximately **117 requests per second** with minor fluctuations during the high-load period.
-This behaviour demonstrates that the website successfully handled a sudden surge in concurrent users and recovered efficiently once the load was removed.
+The test scenario started with a gradual ramp-up of 50 virtual users, then quickly spiked to 1,000 users within 10 seconds, maintained that level for 30 seconds, and then dropped to zero during the recovery phase.
+The resulting graph shows that the number of active virtual users rises sharply and remains steady at 1,000 before decreasing, while the request rate peaks at about **117 requests per second** with a minor error during the high-load period.
+This behavior demonstrates that the website effectively handled a sudden spike in concurrent users and recovered efficiently once the load decreased.

 ---